tm33976/Sweet-Shop-Management-System/README.md

 6. Refresh the app

 ---
 ## 🤖 AI Usage Disclosure

-AI tools (Gemini) were used to:
+AI tools (**Gemini**) were leveraged to accelerate development while adhering to TDD principles:

+- **API Development:** Used to generate initial Express.js route handlers and controller skeletons.
-- Scaffold Jest & Supertest tests
+- **Jest & Supertest Scaffolding:** Generated boilerplate structure for integration tests to focus on defining test cases.
-- Debug MongoDB duplicate key issues
-- Generate regex logic for search
-- Assist with Tailwind UI structure
+- **Debugging:** Assisted in resolving MongoDB "Duplicate Key" errors by suggesting robust database cleanup strategies.
+- **Regex Logic:** Provided optimal Mongoose syntax for case-insensitive search.
+- **Frontend Styling:** Generated initial Tailwind CSS structures for layouts and modals.

-AI assisted with syntax and configuration only  **not architecture or business logic**.
+AI acted as a co-pilot for syntax, boilerplate, and configuration, but **did not design the system architecture or core business logic.**
 ---

 ## 📝 API Endpoints